 85% of the marketers in B2B companies say lead generation is one of the most important content marketing goals (CMI)

-Lead generation and content marketing are closely tied together – if you do it right.
+Many B2B marketing strategies see lead generation and content marketing tied together closely – if you do it right.
 Yes, traffic can be a goal but it shouldn’t be the only goal.
 In fact, it shouldn’t be the primary goal.

 But 65% of them are struggling to generate enough quality leads to fill the pipeline (CSO insights).

 There’s often a disconnect between stated goals and results.
 The major challenge of content marketing is getting it right.
 There’s only so much you can copy from competitors.
 In the end, you’ll have to focus on the specific aspects that’ll move the needle for your business.

 Strategic landing pages are used by 68% of B2B businesses to acquire leads (Marketo)

 That means the homepage or a single generic landing page shouldn’t be what drives lead generation for your business.
 It should be varied based on the stage of awareness, customer segment, and more.
 The more tailored landing pages you have, the higher your conversion rates will be.

 The most common B2B lead generation strategy is email marketing – 78% of businesses use it.

 We love email marketing strategies at KyLeads because they move the needle.
 It’s also what everyone else is doing so it’s important to test and optimize over time so you’re able to get the most out of it.